anassBelcaid/MyPython/readMe.md

 ## signal factory
   direct package for the class `SignalFactory` that generate a set of defined signals.
   * [ to do ] add the list of signals
-## blurringOperators

-A set of handful functions to generate blurring operators in the form of kernel.